QubitExplorer/Recommender-System/README.md

 Instead of throwing some random mathamatical derivations for Recommendation engine, I decided to write below story.
 When I started writing this page, I knew nothing about recommendation engine.
 So, let's guess: what it could be, how it might work, why we need this recommendation engine in our day to day life and how we can leverage it further.

-To understand this, maybe let's go back to the golden year 1750's approx. Let's assume you are in your mid-twenties and it's your childhood dream to buy a **new horse**, since we don't have Ferrari, BMW at that time.
+To understand this, maybe let's go back to the golden year 1750's approx. Let's assume you are in your mid-twenties and it's your childhood dream to buy a **new horse**, since we don't have Ferrari, Tesla at that time.
 You kept dreamt about it several days, weeks and finally started saving penny amount of coins everyday over the period of last several months.
 Finally you reached your target, made it, and have enough big coins to buy a new horse, but you **do not know which one to buy** and **where to buy it**.
 So, now what would we do ?.
-Well, Lets ask for a **recommendations or suggestions** from the one who have experience **(i.e. past data)**, whom you trust the most **(like-minded or who shares similar interest)** and collect list of recommendations from each one of them.
+Well, Lets ask for a **recommendations or suggestions** from the one who have experience **(i.e. past data)**, and whom you trust the most **(like-minded indivituals who shares similar interest)** and collect list of recommendations from each one of them.

 ----------------------------------------------------------------------------------------------------------------